evansbenj/BIO722.md/1_Evaluating_your_data.md

 I used software called `Stacks` to de-multiplex the data.
 This is actually a suite of programs and I used the application called `process_radtags` within `Stacks`.  `Stacks` has a very nice online manual [here](http://catchenlab.life.illinois.edu/stacks/manual).
 Other software that does demultiplexing of RADseq data includes [radpools](https://github.com/johnomics/RADtools) and [cutadapt](https://cutadapt.readthedocs.io/en/stable/).

-For those of you that are curious, I have copied below the commands I used for [Demultiplexing](#demultiplexing).
+For those of you that are curious, I have copied below [More Details On Demultiplexing](#more-details-on-demultiplexing).

 ## Trimming and Quality Control of NextGen Data